OPTICS algorithm: Extracting the clusters

 Using a reachability-plot (a special kind of dendrogram), the hierarchical structure of the clusters can be obtained easily.
 It is a 2D plot, with the ordering of the points as processed by OPTICS on the x-axis and the reachability distance on the y-axis.
 Since points belonging to a cluster have a low reachability distance to their nearest neighbor, the clusters show up as valleys in the reachability plot.
 The deeper the valley, the denser the cluster.

 The image above illustrates this concept.
 In its upper left area, a synthetic example data set is shown.
 The upper right part visualizes the spanning tree produced by OPTICS, and the lower part shows the reachability plot as computed by OPTICS.
 Colors in this plot are labels, and not computed by the algorithm; but it is well visible how the valleys in the plot correspond to the clusters in above data set.
 The yellow points in this image are considered noise, and no valley is found in their reachability plot.
 They are usually not assigned to clusters, except the omnipresent "all data" cluster in a hierarchical result.

-Extracting clusters from this plot can be done manually by selecting a range on the x-axis after visual inspection, by selecting a threshold on the y-axis (the result is then similar to a DBSCAN clustering result with the same $\varepsilon$ and minPts parameters; here a value of 0.1 may yield good results), or by different algorithms that try to detect the valleys by steepness, knee detection, or local maxima.
+Extracting clusters from this plot can be done manually by selecting ranges on the x-axis after visual inspection, by selecting a threshold on the y-axis (the result is then similar to a DBSCAN clustering result with the same $\varepsilon$ and minPts parameters; here a value of 0.1 may yield good results), or by different algorithms that try to detect the valleys by steepness, knee detection, or local maxima.
+A range of the plot beginning with a steep descent and ending with a steep ascent is considered a valley, and corresponds to a contiguous area of high density.
+Additional care must be taken to the last points in a valley to assign them to the inner or outer cluster, this can be achieved by considering the predecessor.
 Clusterings obtained this way usually are hierarchical, and cannot be achieved by a single DBSCAN run.

 Complexity

 Like DBSCAN, OPTICS processes each point once, and performs one $\varepsilon$-neighborhood query during this processing.
 Given a spatial index that grants a neighborhood query in $O(\log n)$ runtime, an overall runtime of $O(n \cdot \log n)$ is obtained.
+The worst case however is $O(n^2)$, as with DBSCAN.
 The authors of the original OPTICS paper report an actual constant slowdown factor of 1.6 compared to DBSCAN.
 Note that the value of $\varepsilon$ might heavily influence the cost of the algorithm, since a value too large might raise the cost of a neighborhood query to linear complexity.

 In particular, choosing $\varepsilon > \max_{x,y} d(x,y)$ (larger than the maximum distance in the data set) is possible, but leads to quadratic complexity, since every neighborhood query returns the full data set.
 Even when no spatial index is available, this comes at additional cost in managing the heap.
 Therefore, $\varepsilon$ should be chosen appropriately for the data set.